-You’ve probably seen BTE hearing aids resting behind the ears of family and friends.
-Some are extremely small and virtually invisible – especially when your hair covers the backs of your ears – while others are bigger to accommodate the larger and more powerful components required for individuals with profound hearing loss.
+Behind-the-ear hearing aids come in all different shapes and sizes.
+Some are extremely small and virtually invisible—especially when your hair covers the back of your ears—while others are larger to accommodate the bigger and more powerful components required for certain features.

-As for their appearance, BTE hearing aids have a small, curved casing that fits comfortably behind your ear.
-Inside the casing, you’ll find all of the functional electronics of the BTE hearing aid.
-Even the speaker – which channels sound into the ear through a clear plastic tube – is located in the device itself.
+As for their build, BTE hearing aids have a small, curved casing that sits comfortably behind your ear.
+Inside the casing is all of the functional electronics of the BTE hearing aid.
+Even the speaker—which channels sound into the ear through a clear plastic tube and tip—is located in the device itself.

 The clear plastic tubing that goes over your ear is the defining feature of BTE hearing aids.
 It connects into a tip that fits snuggly in the ear canal.
-Unlike a receiver-in-the-canal (RIC) hearing aid, which has a tiny speaker in the tip, the tube and tip of a BTE don’t contain any electrical components.
+Unlike a receiver-in-the-canal (RIC) hearing aid (which has a tiny speaker in the tip), the tube and tip of a BTE do not contain any electrical components.
 They simply provide an air-channel that the hearing aid sounds travel through into your ear.

-For some BTE hearing aids, a specialist needs to custom-mold the “earmold” (the part that inserts into your ear) to fit the unique contours of your ear canal.
-However, BTE hearing aids from MDHearing don’t require a custom mold.
-They come fitted with “ComfortTIPs” that are uniquely designed to fit comfortably in the majority of ear canals.
-MDHearing also offers different sizes of soft "ear domes" if the ComfortTIPs don't work for you.
+BTE hearing aids from MDHearing come assembled with “ComfortTIPs”, which are silicone tips uniquely designed to fit comfortably in the majority of ear canals.
+MDHearing also offers different sizes of soft ear domes if the ComfortTIPs don't work for you.
 Both the ear domes and ComfortTIPs offer a snug, custom feel without any office appointments or in-person fittings required.

-Compared to in-the-ear hearing aids, such as Eargo (which fit entirely in the bowl of your ear), BTEs are larger.
-This gives them extra space for components that can provide more advanced features, such as more powerful speakers to treat individuals with profound hearing loss and extra microphones for more clarity in different listening environments such as background noise.
+Compared to in-the-ear hearing aids like the NEO (which fit entirely in the ear canal or bowl of your ear), BTEs are larger.
+This gives them extra space for components that can provide more advanced features, such as more powerful speakers to treat individuals with more severe hearing loss and extra microphones for more clarity in environments with background noise.
 Finally, the larger size of BTEs gives them room for longer-lasting batteries, so you don’t have to replace/recharge your hearing aid batteries as often.

 Let’s summarize what makes BTE hearing aids unique.
 Key points in this section:

-- A clear tube goes over the ear and channels sound waves into the ear canal.
+A clear tube goes over the ear and channels sound into the ear canal.